How to use side lighting in photography – direction of light

 If you have any questions about how to use side lighting in photography let us know in the comments.

-Also, I love good news, so if my lighting tips have helped you to understand the effect of directional lighting, share that too.
+Also, I love good news, so if my lighting tips have helped you to understand the effect of directional lighting for portraits, share that too.